Pence steps out of Trump's shadow, raising new questions about his political future

 But for Pence, that plan appeared to be cut short in the wake of the Jan.
 6, 2021, attack on the U.S. Capitol, when rioters called for his hanging.

-Pence had declined to accede to Trump's demands to reject President Biden's win during that day's joint session of Congress.
+Pence had declined to accede to Trump's demands to reject Joe Biden's win during that day's joint session of Congress.

 He has since drawn Trump's growing ire.
 In response to Trump's claims he could have overturned the election's results, Pence spoke out in his strongest remarks yet.